emissary-ingress/emissary/user-guide/advanced-rate-limiting.md

 labels:
   ambassador:
     - request_label_group:
-      - qotm
       - remote_address
 ```

-We then update our rate limits to limit on `remote_address` and the key.
-When we add multiple criteria to a pattern, the entire pattern matches when ANY of the rules match (i.e., a logical OR).
-A pattern match then triggers a rate limit event.
+We then update our rate limits to limit on `remote_address`:

 ```
 apiVersion: getambassador.io/v1beta1